 In September 2010, Don was part of a team that was awarded the National Emmy Award for their Breaking News coverage of the Oakland Riots following the shooting of Oscar Grant by BART Police

-As an Advanced Certified Scuba Diver, one of his Emmys was for special coverage of Shark Diving off the coast of San Diego where, one shark forced his way inside the cage with Don and his crew.
-He says the camera never stopped while dodging the animal!
+As an Advanced Certified Scuba Diver, one of his Emmys was for special coverage of shark diving off the coast of San Diego where one shark forced his way inside the cage with Don and his crew.
+He says the camera never stopped while dodging the giant blue shark.